ray5fjdeci/ray5fjdeci.github.com/ideas.md

 ---
 layout: page
-title: Ideas
+title: List of Ideas
 permalink: /ideas/
 redirect_from:
   - /list-of-ideas
 excerpt: >
   Having talked about how to think about ideas, the next step is to actually list them all down.
 That's what I'm doing in this post.
 ---
 Having [talked about how to think about ideas]({% post_url 2017-06-25-finding-an-idea %}), the natural next step is to list them down in one place.
-That's what this post is about.
+That's what this page is all about.
 It includes the results of both thought processes (that I described in the previous post).

+> This is the always up-to-date list of ideas.
+I continuously add ideas here, and ~~mark off the ideas that have died~~.

 This particular list include a dump of all the technologies that match my background.
 Essentially: